Best Care, Best Value

 Once approved, the state will email you a temporary card, which is valid for up to 60 days.
 A physical copy of your card is sent to the address provided on your application form between seven and 31 days.

-Watch this video on how to get a medical card in Connecticut
+Watch this video to learn more about getting a medical marijuana card in Connecticut.

 Connecticut medical marijuana patients save more with Leafwell.
 Get your money back if not approved.